If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Salad leaves

-If you’re excited about growing your own vegetables and don’t want to wait a long time to sample your produce, you might want to grow some salad leaves.
-Salad leaves are some of the fastest-growing veggies, with some varieties ready to eat in just three weeks.
+If you’re excited about growing vegetables and don’t want to wait long to sample your produce, you might like to grow some salad leaves.
+These are some of the fastest-growing veggies, with some varieties ready to eat in three weeks.

 You don’t even need a garden to grow many types of salad.
 If you’re a fan of rocket, just sow the leaves into a pot of compost and pop it on a sunny windowsill.

-And, if you want to grow lettuce, it’ll take around six weeks.
-It’s best grown outside, either in patio containers, window boxes, raised beds, or straight into the ground from spring all the way through until autumn.
+If you’re looking to grow lettuce, it’ll take around six weeks.
+It’s best grown outside, either in patio containers, window boxes, raised beds, or straight into the ground from spring to autumn.

 To find out more about growing your own salad leaves, check out this RHS guide.